-I was born in London but am of dual Irish and Australian citizenship.
+I was born in London but am of dual Irish and Australian nationality.
 I am a doctor of religious studies from Queensland University currently living in rural S.E.
 Queensland following a lot of overseas residence in especially Asia.
-Besides numbers of books concerned with mainly religious and cultural themes I have written drama and poetry.
+Besides numbers of books concerned with mainly religious and cultural themes, I have written drama and poetry.
 A poetic drama, Daughter of the Sea King based on the Welsh Mabinogion was broadcast on the ABC.
 Most of my published works can be viewed on Amazon.
 The most recent works have nonetheless been indie published through CreateSpace.
-They have not even been offered to any publisher due to the prejudice I have experienced in the past against any spiritual and religious themes (despite one of my first internationally published works, The Expansion of God (1981/82) on Christian missions and Asian cultures, being a critical success) .
+They have not even been offered to any publisher due to the prejudice I have experienced in the past against any spiritual and religious themes (despite one of my first internationally published works, The Expansion of God (1981/82) on Christian missions and Asian cultures, being a critical success).
 One also has to consider the long process of getting books accepted and out into the world if one aims to be at all topical.
-Especially my Solomon’s Tantric Song was written in response to a lot of attention that was being given to the Song of Songs including from theatre in 2012.
+Especially my Solomon’s Tantric Song was written in response to a lot of attention that was being directed upon the Song of Songs including from theatre in 2012.

 This blog takes over from the aims of Rollan’s Censored Issues Blog on Blogger.
-Whereas however the interests of the earlier blog were purely critical and aimed to treat subjects not often or easily dealt with and published (including not least the astrology too often dismissed by religious and scientific establishments alike), since April 2013 the current blog has included a good deal of poetry.
+Whereas however the interests of the earlier blog were purely critical and aimed to treat subjects not often or easily dealt with and published (including the astrology too often dismissed by religious and scientific establishments alike), since April 2013 the current blog has included a good deal of poetry.
 This is something that just suddenly happened, I am not quite sure how and why.
 I had abandoned poetry a quarter of a century ago thinking it a defunct, impossible medium for expressing oneself adequately in our times.
 Not with top recommendations could I ever get one word of poetry published anywhere – the poem Catullus Redux of Aug ’13 blog and its notes gives some notion of the extent of the problem and expresses certain well justified resentments.

 My autobiography, Reflections of an Only Child, is now (as of Sept 2014) available and puts the whole rather ghastly story on record along with some more amusing recollections and some serious reflections on life as per the title.
 See http://amzn.to/1rRagvl